 Personal injuries are prevalent in Columbus.
-Learn about personal injuries, their remedies, and how a Columbus OH personal injury lawyer may be able to help protect your interests.
+Learn about personal injuries, their remedies, and how a Columbus personal injury lawyer may be able to help protect your interests.

 Many Columbus residents suffer personal injuries daily.
 The sources of these wounds could range from auto accidents to minor slips and falls.
 Unfortunately, many injury victims don’t know who to turn to after such mishaps.
 That’s why it should be great news to learn that if you’re an injury victim, you may be able to file a personal injury lawsuit against the at-fault party.

 However, filing personal injury claims may be difficult without an accident attorney.
 Choosing a legal team that has won financial compensation for their clients may help improve your chances of receiving fair compensation.
-Contact the Columbus personal injury firm of Babin Law today to find out if they may be able to assist you with your legal needs.
+Contact our Columbus personal injury firm of Babin Law, LLC today to find out if they may be able to assist you with your legal needs.

 What Is a Personal Injury Action in Columbus?

 A personal injury suit is a type of civil action that allows injured persons to seek compensation for losses from an accident or other incident.
 Legally, a personal injury refers to wounds to a person’s body, mind, and emotions.
 It’s the direct opposite of damage to real or personal property.
 Furthermore, a personal injury also extends beyond physical bodily wounds.

 A personal injury action usually arises because of the fault party’s negligence, recklessness, or maliciousness.
 However, the most popular types of personal injuries are those caused by negligence.
 The injured party is usually the plaintiff in a lawsuit.
 Conversely, the fault party or parties will be the defendant(s).